rogercampos/saviour/README.md

 Saviour::Config.storage = MyStorageImplementation.new
 ```

-The provided storage object will be used for all the lifespan of the running application, for all the file uploads
+The provided storage object is considered a global configuration state that will be used by Saviour for all mounters.
-handled by Saviour.
+However, this configuration is thread-safe and can be changed at runtime, allowing you in practice to work with different
+storages by swapping them depending on your use case.

 ### public_url